adinasarapu/adinasarapu.github.io/_pages/about.md

 ---
 {% comment %} {% endcomment %}

 My research is focused on genomics and computing, with emphasis on variant and copy number analysis, gene expression, microbiome and proteomics studies.
 I am also interested in Big data analytics in medicine and healthcare with real-time data processing, messaging and streaming techniques.
+Ongoing projects in this area include disease modeling using Induced pluripotent stem cells (iPSCs) of Lesch-Nyhan disease and DYT1 dystonia (<a href="http://pharmacology.emory.edu/hess-jinnah/index.html" target="_blank">Hess-Jinnah Research Group</a>).

 <b>NEWS</b>